OlgaPalma/Hello-World/README.md

 ![my_picture](my_photo.jpeg)

 # A little insight into Olga Palma
 Hi everyone!
-My name is Olga and I am Founder of Ius Technology, a legal and financial software house based in London, and Iustech, a legaltech startup based in Rome.
+My name is Olga and I am Founder of Ius Technology, a legal and financial software house based in London, and Iustech, an innovative startup based in Rome.
 This README will give you a bit of information about me!

 # My Career and Passions
 I am a Lawyer, a Legal Innovator and a Coder.